Clause 10.3 Interference with Tests on Completion

-Comprehensive Analysis of Clause 16.4 Payment on Termination in the FIDIC Yellow Book 1999
+Comprehensive Analysis of Clause 7.3 Inspection in FIDIC Yellow Book 1999 Read More »

 This clause ensures that the Contractor is fairly compensated for any loss of profit or other damages sustained as a result of the termination.